-- On an average, a gene is made up of 3000 nucleotides.
+- On average, a gene is made up of 3000 nucleotides.

 - The function of more than 50 percent of the genes is yet to be discovered.

-- Protein is coded by less than 2 percent of the genome.
+- Proteins are coded by less than 2 percent of the genome.

 - Most of the genome is made up of repetitive sequences which have no coding purposes specifically but such redundant codes can help us better understand of genetic development of humanity through the ages.